Progress report for LNE16-351

 50

-- More thorough preparation of grain than originally expected will be necessary for a perennial grain tasting event.
-We need to develop functional intermediate wheatgrass post-harvest cleaning and dehulling methods before flour could be milled for the event.
+- More thorough preparation of grain than originally expected was necessary for any large scale uses of flour.
+We needed to develop functional intermediate wheatgrass post-harvest cleaning and dehulling methods before flour could be milled for an event.
 To clean and dehull our first harvest of intermediate wheatgrass during the winter of 2018, we worked with, and learned from, partners at the Big Flats Plant Materials Center, The New York Seed Improvement Program, The Small Grains Lab at Cornell, Farmer Ground Flour, and our three collaborating farmers.
+In December 2018, the most successful to-date dehulling of intermediate wheatgrass occurred at Farm 1, using the farmer’s Horn Spelt Dehuller.
+Following this dehulling step with a gravity table is what we recommend as the most efficient preparation of intermediate wheatgrass grain for milling into flour.

 - In May 2018, 60 lbs of intermediate wheatgrass grain was ground into whole-meal flour at Farmer Ground Flour on a 30″ Meadows Mill.
 In June 2018, Wide Awake Bakery made test loaves with 25% intermediate wheatgrass flour (with 75% wheat flour, Fig 5), 50% intermediate wheatgrass flour (with 50% wheat flour, Fig 6), and 100% intermediate wheatgrass flour (Fig 7).
 Other intermediate wheatgrass flour products experimented with by bakers within the Ryan lab have included chocolate chip cookies, crackers, and pretzels.
 Although the 100% intermediate wheatgrass loaf did not rise like a wheat loaf, it had the flavor and texture profile of a traditional German-style dark rye loaf.